How to Randomize List in Excel?

 In the above example, I have just entered formulas

 I have a list of some products and I want to sort the data randomly for some confidentiality.

 If I try to sort the data based on Product name it will sort either from A to Z or from Z to A. If I try to sort the data based on Gross Sales it will sort either from Lowest to Highest or from Highest to Lowest.

 But I want neither of them to happen, I Want to sort randomly.

-Step 4: Under data, tab select SORT option.
+- Step 4: Under data, tab select the SORT option.

-Step 6: In the same window under Order select the option you want.
-Because we are sorting manually we can select any select any one of the available options.
-I have selected Smallest to Largest.
+- Step 6: In the same window under Order select the option you want.
+Because we are sorting manually we can select any one of the available options.
+I have selected the Smallest to Largest.

-Step 7: Click on OK button.
+- Step 7: Click on the OK button.
 It will sort the data randomly.